Time Is the Variable. Tone Is the Goal.

 - "I want to figure out why my bridge pickup sounds harsh through this overdrive."

-- "I want to A/B my current preset against this Courtney Barnett tone."
+- "I want to A/B my current preset against a tone recipe from the library."

 Write it down if that helps.
 The specificity is what makes twenty minutes productive instead of twenty minutes of noodling.
 Open your signal chain, pull up the block or pedal you're targeting, and move on.